Hackensack University Medical Center: Mobile intensive care unit

 As of 2007, Hackensack University Medical Center provides advanced life support coverage to 35 municipalities and operates five paramedic fly-cars.
 Four are in service 24 hours a day, seven days a week.
 One full-time unit is stationed a few blocks away from the main campus; another full-time unit is located in East Rutherford on Paterson Avenue; two additional units are stationed at Hackensack University Medical Center North at Pascack Valley; and its fifth, which is a part-time unit, is stationed in Lodi at the Volunteer Ambulance Corps during its hours of operation.
-A sixth unit is stationed in Garfield is a hybrid ALS unit and Specialty Care Transport Unit.
+A sixth unit stationed in Teterboro is a hybrid ALS unit and Specialty Care Transport Unit.
 That unit is in a specially equipped ambulance and is transport capable.